 Some living-learning communities include an optional academic component.
 In addition to living within the community residents have the opportunity to participate in a one or two unit seminar typically offered during the fall quarter.
 Once per week, faculty or staff lead discussions on a variety of topics related to the theme of the community.

 Prospective residents who are interested in participating in a living-learning community need to indicate their interest when applying for housing by filling out the appropriate sections of the application.

 Course Registration Numbers (CRN) for the optional seminars will be provided during Summer Orientation (by email or from Orientation Leaders) and/or Fall Welcome Week so that students can register for the seminar.

-NOTE: students are not guaranteed housing in a shared-interest community, and are given consideration based upon the priority they assign to the community in their application relative to other living preferences (gender and occupancy) as well as random lottery number.
+NOTE: students are not guaranteed housing in a living-learning community, and are given consideration based upon the priority they assign to the community in their application relative to other living preferences (gender and occupancy) as well as random lottery number.

-A variety of shared-interest communities are available.
+A variety of living-learning communities are available.
 Descriptions of each program are general because they are different every year.
 The communities are successful because they are driven by the participation of their residents, which creates a dynamic and unique experience each year.